-The concept of the Austrian Council on Robotics and Artificial Intelligence was first presented at the European Forum Alpbach 2017 by the Austrian Federal Ministry of Transport, Innovation and Technology and was constituted on 24 October 2017.
+This ultimately resulted in the constitution of the Austrian Council on Robotics and Artificial Intelligence, which was presented for the first time at the European Forum Alpbach 2017 by the Austrian Federal Ministry for Transport, Innovation and Technology.

 The white paper entitled “Shaping the Future of Austria with Robotics and Artificial Intelligence” is based on the technical status quo of robotics and artificial intelligence known in the constitutional period and defines the priority fields of action and framework conditions for Austria from the Council’s point of view.